Gkkumar2/Growth-Analysis-on-online-learning-platform/README.md

 #### **Recommendations**
 - 🎯 **The campaigns should be refined focusing on users who are with genuine long-term interest**.
 - 📩 **Engagement Strategies such as  implementing nurturing sequences post-sign-up can be leveraged**.
-- 🔍 **Customer Persona Review can be done aligning the personas with platform offerings**.
+- 🔍 **Customer Persona review can be done aligning the personas with platform offerings**.
 - 🔄 **Ads should be leveraged targeting engaged free users to appropriately retarget the population**.

 ---